bolek42/bolek42.github.io/sec/iota.md

 python sigforge.py address bundle_hash
 ```

-To create signatures of random variables to show the feasibility of signature forging the bundle hash can be omitted.
+To create signatures of random variables to show the feasibility of signature forging the bundle-hash can be omitted.
 Note that this implementation is single threaded and not tuned for performance.

 ```